tsdiokno/abl/content/tl/docs/nt/roma/roma-7.md

 [^11]: For sin, seizing the opportunity through the commandment, deceived me and through it killed me.

-[^12] Kaya, banal, matuwid, at mabuti ang Kautusan.
+[^12] Kaya, katangi-tangi, matuwid, at mabuti ang Kautusan.

 [^12]: So then, the law is holy, and the commandment is holy and righteous and good.

 ## Ang Laban Sa Kasalanan
 [#](# "Internal Conflict with Sin")

-[^13] Kaya ba namatay ako dahil sa kabutihan?
+[^13] Kaya ba naging kamatayan ko ang isang mabuting bagay?
 Hinding-hindi!
 Gawain ng kasalanan yun, para makilala ito bilang kasalanan, na nagbubunga ng kamatayan gamit ang isang mabuting bagay, para talagang maging makasalanan ang kasalanan sa ilalim ng Kautusan.

 [^13]: Therefore, did that which is good become death to me?
 May it never be!
 Rather it was sin, in order that it might be recognized as sin, producing death through what is good for me, in order that sin might become sinful to an extraordinary degree through the commandment.